 Public Health

-Role: We are looking for two undergraduate students to help conduct literature reviews and mixed methods research on exciting projects regarding the relationship between k-12 school practices and student mental health.
+Role: We are looking for 1-2 undergraduate students to help conduct mixed methods research and draft manuscripts on the above exciting projects regarding the relationship between k-12 school practices and student mental health.
 During the semester (and beyond, if appropriate), the students will:

 1) learn more about k-12 school policies impacting student wellbeing;